dkshakya1011/Pizaa_Sales_Dashboard/README.md

 ## Tools & Technologies
--Power BI – Dashboard & visualization<br>
+-Power BI – Dashboard & visualization

--SQL – Data extraction & analysis<br>
+-SQL – Data extraction & analysis

--CSV – Data source<br>
+-CSV – Data source

 ## Project Inside
--Fridays and weekends have the highest number of orders.<br>
+-Fridays and weekends have the highest number of orders.

--Large and Medium sizes contribute the highest revenue.<br>
+-Large and Medium sizes contribute the highest revenue.

--Classic and Supreme pizzas are the most popular.<br>
+-Classic and Supreme pizzas are the most popular.

--Seasonal spikes visible in monthly trends.<br>
+-Seasonal spikes visible in monthly trends.

--Some specialty pizzas have very low demand.<br>
+-Some specialty pizzas have very low demand.

--Revenue growth is strongly influenced by weekends, indicating higher customer activity on Fridays, Saturdays, and Sundays.<br>
+-Revenue growth is strongly influenced by weekends, indicating higher customer activity on Fridays, Saturdays, and Sundays.

--Medium and Large pizza sizes generate the most revenue, making them the core product focus for future promotions.<br>
+-Medium and Large pizza sizes generate the most revenue, making them the core product focus for future promotions.

--Classic and Supreme categories are top-performing, contributing the highest share of total sales.<br>
+-Classic and Supreme categories are top-performing, contributing the highest share of total sales.

--A few specialty pizzas consistently underperform, suggesting an opportunity to optimize or replace under-selling items.<br>
+-A few specialty pizzas consistently underperform, suggesting an opportunity to optimize or replace under-selling items.

--Monthly trends reveal clear seasonal fluctuations, which can support targeted marketing campaigns.<br>
+-Monthly trends reveal clear seasonal fluctuations, which can support targeted marketing campaigns.